Calculator in React

 • Good knowledge of React Components.

-Now we have added buttons for operator and some symbols like dot(.) and equal(=) along with delete.
-After that, we need to put all 9 digits, for that we have added a function named createDigits, in this we have used a loop to add 1-9 digit button and added them to application using push() method.
+Now we have added buttons for the operator and some symbols like dot(.) and equal(=) along with delete.
+After that, we need to put all 9 digits, for that, we have added a function named createDigits, in this, we have used a loop to add 1-9 digit buttons and added them to an application using the push() method.

 function App() {